-Global artificial lift market is projected to reach $10,883.1 million by 2023, according to P&S Market Research.
+Global artificial lift market is projected to reach $10,883.1 million by 2023, according to P&S Intelligence.

 The market growth is mainly driven by the increasing demand for artificial lifts from gas and oil fields and the growing exploration and production (E&P) activities to meet the energy demand.